bao-project/bao-docs/source/development/contributing.rst

 The following are some tips all **reviewers** should take into account:

-* Make sure the code is readable, well commented (includes doxygen comments), and the PR provide the appropriate/necessary documentation;
+* Make sure the code is readable, well commented (includes doxygen comments), and the :term:`PR` provide the appropriate/necessary documentation;
 * The code follows the project's :ref:`coding guidelines<coding_guidelines>` as
   much as possible, especially those not automatically checked such as: